Working with Pages

 • a Details view can link to a child page to edit the same record or insert child records.

-In this example, the View Purchase Details page is a child of the Incoming Purchases page.
+In this example, the View Purchase details page is a child of the Incoming Purchases page.

 Page Settings